May 17, 2017

 So, we have fallen in love the city and her people, are captivated by the opportunity and need, and are motivated by the beauty and joy of the Gospel.
-We will be moving to Madison this Fall, with the intention of launching the church a year later in Fall 2018.
+We will be moving to Madison this Fall, with the intention of launching a new Anglican church called Christ Church Madison a year later in Fall 2018.
 In the meantime, we will continue to serve at Resurrection and City of Light, preparing for the great journey ahead.

 We welcome your questions and conversation about this exciting journey, so if you are interested in learning more, please don't hesitate to reach out to Scott at firstname.lastname@example.org.

 Scott and Marissa Cunningham

 The church is made up of human beings, and human beings sin.
 We hurt each other, make mistakes, and break relationships.
 But we do not believe that division, conflict, and hurt have the last word—we know that they do not, because we have been blessed to experienced the beauty of reconciliation through the power of the Holy Spirit.